mapcode-foundation/mapcode-scala/README.md

 Original C library created by Pieter Geelen.
 Work on Java version of the mapcode library by Rijn Buve and Matthew Lowden.

+Scala version developed by Eric Bowman and Ruud Diterwich.

 # Getting started

 This library uses scala.
 To develop, you need [sbt](http://http://www.scala-sbt.org/).